cccbr/runningatower/content/docs/050-healthsafety/index.md

 Ensure the location of the first aid kit is indicated, especially when it is elsewhere within the premises.

 Regularly check that all items are within date.
-The First Aid kit should be listed on the ***[authorities](../170-glossary/#authority)*** log of First aid kits within the building, together with records of periodic inspections.
+The kit should be listed on the ***[authorities](../170-glossary/#authority)*** log of first aid kits held within the building, together with records of periodic inspections.

 ## Insurance

 In the ***[C of E](../170-glossary/#c-of-e)***, ringers are normally included as voluntary workers in the church policy, as long as they have permission to ring.
-It is probably worth checking what the cover is if there is any doubt.
+If there is any doubt then checking what the cover is.

-Further details can be found at [insurance](https://cccbr.org.uk/wp-content/uploads/2022/05/SM_Insurance_2022_v4.pdf).
+Further details can be found in the [insurance](https://cccbr.org.uk/wp-content/uploads/2022/05/SM_Insurance_2022_v4.pdf) document on the CCCBR website.

 ## Security

-Further details can be found at [security for ringers](https://cccbr.org.uk/wp-content/uploads/2020/12/SM_Security_2020_Ver_1.pdf).
+Further details can be found in the [security for ringers](https://cccbr.org.uk/wp-content/uploads/2020/12/SM_Security_2020_Ver_1.pdf) document on the CCCBR website.

 A limited number of keys to the building (and internal doors) may be held by the ringers.
-A single key for each lock is inadvisable, as this will present difficulties at times of sickness or absence.
+A single key for each lock is inadvisable, as this may present difficulties at times of sickness or absence.
 All keys should be registered with the tower authority.
 This may be a condition of the building insurance.

 There is also information in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/).